Artamta/Fuxi-Weather-Prediction/Exercise_Transformers/transformer/readme.md

 | ![Self Attention](images/self_attention.png)                     | **Multi-Head Self Attention**: Visualizes how each token attends to every other token.                                 |
 | ![ViT Patch Embedding](images/vit_patch_embedding.png)           | **ViT Patch Embedding**: How images are split into patches and embedded for transformer input.                         |

-Feel free to add more images or your own sketches!

 ---

 ## 🤔 How Does a Transformer Work?